MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-03-03-oo-abstraction.md

 --

-### Exercise (30mins)
+### Exercise (1hr)

-+ By abstracting away functionality
++ Abstract away functionality
-+ Make the snap game work with the normal deck of cards from the previous exercise
++ Make the snap game work with both decks of cards from the previous exercise
++ Decks should be interchangable
 + Cards with the same face-value are a valid _Snap!_
++ Let’s discuss the change first as a group

 Note:
-We're looking for them to use interfaces here to represent Cards and Decks
+Use interfaces (in dotnet and Java) to represent Cards and Decks
+ES6 doesn’t support interfaces natively, but they should make the snap game take multiple decks.
+They’ll need to make decks have the same functions so that they are interchangeable.
+Increased time.
+Took 1hr45m last time, but hopefully less this time.

 --